 If you’ve signed up for our e-mail list, you may have noticed that we’ve asked you to contact your lawmakers in support of public media funding a few times this year.
 Trust us, there’s a method to our madness, and it’s based on the federal budget process.

 Here’s how it works:

 The Appropriations Committees in the House and Senate then use these instructions to write individual spending bills, deciding how much money each federal program should receive.
-In fact, right now a small group of lawmakers who sit on the Labor, Health and Human Services and Education Appropriations Subcommittees are deciding whether or not to fund your public radio and television stations.

 Sometimes our supporters ask us, “Is it really worth contacting my lawmakers?” or “Why is it important to contact my lawmakers more than once?”

 Here is our answer: The federal budget process happens every year, and it’s a long (and confusing) process.
 If we don’t continue to tell Congress that public media funding matters, then they won’t continue to fund it.
 Without federal funding for public media, some of our favorite stations would be forced to shut down and some of our most beloved programs would cease to exist.
 This is why it’s really important that our Members of Congress hear from us every step of the way.